 Wilderness therapy programs teach young adults to live in the moment and develop structure and routine in their lives.
 This helps them to be more present and let go of the things they don’t have control over.
 By following a daily schedule, young adults get a glimpse of how to structure their days with both responsibilities and recreation that helps them prepare to integrate healthy habits into their lives as they transition back into the community.

 How Does blueFire PulsaR Help Young Adults with Technology Addiction?

 - Participating in a variety of outdoor activities.
 Adventure therapy is about more than just hiking–there is something for every young adult to enjoy!
-Through exciting adventure-based activities like mountaineering, bouldering, and canoeing, clients step outside of their comfort zone and build translatable skills such as leadership, teamwork, and accountability.
+Through exciting adventure-based activities like mountaineering and bouldering, clients step outside of their comfort zone and build translatable skills such as leadership, teamwork, and accountability.

 - “Real-world” comforts at base camp.
 It is an adjustment to leave behind technology and venture out into the wilderness, especially for young adults struggling with technology addiction.
 While many wilderness programs are nomadic, blueFire PulsaR follows a base camp model.
 Base camp allows for a greater sense of normalcy with showers, phone conferences with family members, and laundry.
 When it’s cold, we shift inside to heated Geodesic domes and propane-heated yurts.
 Night groups are done inside with lights illuminating the way.

 - Community service component.
 On a regular basis, we bring clients to local environmental programs, community service efforts, and agencies to give back to the community.
 Service work has many benefits–improving well-being, boosting relationship skills, learning through experience, and helping prepare for future careers.